-Our audit at our Castle MacLellan Foods Ltd site in early 2021 has allowed us to identify areas for continuous improvement in line with our Kavli UK values.
+Our audit at our Castle MacLellan Foods Ltd site in 2023 has allowed us to identify areas for continuous improvement in line with our Kavli UK values.

 As part of our key performance indicators for the coming year and beyond, we will arrange independent ethical audits at our production sites in the UK for us to be able to publish key findings in our statement in the following year.
 In addition, we will also continually monitor the following key performance indicators: